A Little Sunshine Made in Japan | November 19th, 2015

 In the past, Japan costume jewelry was not always perceived as high quality.
 After World War II, labor costs in Japan were cheap which made the jewelry inexpensive and was produced in large quantities.
 But this was only due to the fact that there were many laborers making it possible to produce so much of it.

 These laborers were actually very talented artisans.
 All of the pieces were wired and strung by hand in an extensive range of designs.
 In fact, it is rare to find any two Japan pieces of costume jewelry that are exactly alike.
 The beautiful combinations of colors and shapes make their jewelry highly sought after today.

-With so many positive benefits associated with the color yellow, I may never end up taking off my energizing, optimism-boosting necklace again!
+With so many positive benefits associated with the color yellow, I think I’ll be wearing this energizing, optimism-boosting necklace quite often!